rmrk-team/rmrk-spec/standards/rmrk2.0.0/interactions/consume.md

 }
 ```

-Assume we want to consume this item in the [Valhello](https://valhello.app) to restore our
+Assume we want to consume this item in the [Valhello](https://valhello.app) game to restore our
 character's health, and that the game looks for a CONSUME reason formatted thusly:
 `valhello::HEALWITH::{itemid}::{character_address}`